Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Introduction

 \section{Introduction}

-In 1922 Élie Cartan proposed the Einstein-Cartan theory (ECT) of gravity, a modification of the general relativity theory.
+Élie Cartan, in 1922, proposed the Einstein-Cartan theory (ECT) of gravity, a modification of the general relativity theory (GR).
 That change introduced by the ECT allowed the existence of torsion in spacetime in addition to curvature.
 A review of the fundamentals of the ECT can be found in e.g., \cite{Hehl (73),Hehl (76),Trautman,Shap-Tors (02)}.
 The ECT, also called Einstein-Cartan-Sciama-Kibble (ECSK), became an important tool due to its range of applications in particle physics and cosmology \cite{Barut (87),Freidal (05),Ribas (05),Taveras (08),Gomez (09),Kremer (10),Diakonov (11),Peixoto (12),Magueijo (13),Khriplovich (13)}.

-In \cite{Perez (06)} is described a new gravitation theory coupled minimally with fermions and torsion in addition to the Holst action, showing that this gravitation theory is equivalent to the Einstein-Hilbert action with a four-fermion interaction term.
-As we can show through the ECHSK theory.
-Let us start with the theory in the first order formalism
+In \cite{Perez (06)} describes a new theory of gravitation that combines the ECT minimally coupled to fermions in addition to the Holst action, showing that this gravitational theory is equivalent to the Einstein-Hilbert (EH) action with four-fermion interaction term and Dirac action.